-Details will be announced in the Construction Work and Demolition Work Guidelines for Self-Built Pavilions that are planned to be developed in the future.
+Details will be announced in the Construction/demolition guidelines for Type A (self-built) pavilions that are planned to be developed in the future.

 4. Pavilion Plot Sheet

 Plot sheets provide participants with summary information on the location and area of the plot on which each participant will construct its pavilion and conditions for planning/designing, etc.